 “I think it really depends on what it is,” says Alicia Dunlap of Ann Arbor.
 “If it’s something related to the child’s health, like a peanut allergy, then, yes, of course, I’ll make concessions in my home to accommodate that.
 But if they are wanting me to duplicate their exact living situation, forget it.”

-Wheeler says that a friend of her 12-year-old son, Brandon, came with an instruction book so long that she dreaded his visits.
+Wheeler says that a friend of her son, Brandon, who was 12 years old at the time of this interview, came with an instruction book so long that she dreaded his visits.

 “At first I tried to honor as much as I could.
 No television.
 Brushing his teeth after ever morsel of food.
 No books or media with guns or violence.
 It was just hard to keep track of and exhausting, so I ended up telling his mom that her son would have to police himself when it came to these issues.”